linehanMatt/tmp-content/blog/speed-matters.md

 image: '/img/blog/2019/05/speed-matters.jpg'
 tags: ['acquire', 'data economy', 'distribute']
 ---
-### Time to market can affect your ability to compete.
+### Time to market can affect your ability to compete

 In 2018, the global revenue for data sales was $19.2 billion.
 Eighty percent of data buyers expect to spend more in 2019.
 It's clear that the race is on for both buyers and sellers to capitalize on the promise of big data.